 With a presence in more than 130 countries through 1,118 consolidated entities, TotalEnergies carries out its operations in a constantly changing environment and is subject to an increasingly complex set of tax regulations, which may be in conflict when combined or subject to varying interpretations, thus giving rise to potential tax risk.
 In this context, TotalEnergies has developed a responsible tax approach based on clear principles of action and rigorous governance rules as set out in its tax policy statement, which was released in 2014 and is available to the public.

 Challenges related to value creation for host countries

-In line with its ambition to be the company of responsible energies and based on the values and principles formally set out in its Code of Conduct and Safety Health Environment Quality Charter, TotalEnergies strives to be an agent of positive change for society, and to contribute to its development through its societal actions.
+In line with its ambition to be a world-class player in the energy transition and based on the values and principles formally set out in its Code of Conduct and Safety Health Environment Quality Charter, TotalEnergies strives to be an agent of positive change for society, and to contribute to its development through its societal actions.

 At a national level, the Group’s activities generate value for the countries where it operates, and TotalEnergies intends to contribute to the development of economic opportunities for its host regions and communities.
 At a local level, the Group’s activities can be a source of opportunities for the people, but may also have an impact on the living conditions of local communities and residents.
 Furthermore, in order to address society’s global challenges, the Group is committed to the public interest.

 Within this context, the Group has identified its main risks and opportunities with regards to creating and sharing value:

 - fostering the economic development of the host regions;

 - managing societal challenges related to the Group’s activities;

 Supply chain challenge